smart-on-fhir/health-cards/docs/index.md

 ### Numerical Encoding

-When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as Numeric Mode value consisting of the characters 0-9.
+When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as a Numeric Mode value consisting of the characters `0`-`9`.
 Each character "c" of the JWS is converted into a sequence of two digits as by taking `Ord(c)-45` and treating the result as a two-digit base ten number.
 For example, `'X'` is encoded as `43`, since `Ord('X')` is `88`, and `88-45` is `43`.
+(The constant "45" appears here because it is the ordinal value of `-`, the lowest-valued character that can appear in a compact JWS.
+Subtracting 45 from the ordinal values of valid JWS characters produces a range between 00 and 99, ensuring that each character of the JWS can be represented in exactly two base-10 numeric digits.)

 ## Potential Extensions

 ### Fallback for smartphone-based offline presentation